 The upstairs of Delirium Cafe, with many beers on tap!

 I still managed to try a Trappist beer, the Chimay Triple, which they offered on tap.
 Meanwhile, Kristin tried a very unique green, wheat beer, called Floris Cactus.
 We finished with a special Christmas beer, the Delirium Noel, which despite being very alcoholic (10% ABV), was extremely drinkable.
+On the other hand, the rehab for alcoholics is available for those who want to stay out of alcohol forever.
 We could have stayed for a while (and in fact this experience was probably the highlight of Brussels), but we still had one more priority to check-off before our train departure: chocolate!

 Many of the chocolate shops in Brussels are concentrated near Les Galeries Saint Hubert (see photo to the right), the covered mall near the center of town.
 After checking out several of the famous shops (we eliminated Godiva since it is so ubiquitous in the USA), we decided to taste some chocolates at Neuhaus.
 We were blown-away by several of the chocolates, including those flavored with hazelnut.
 We ultimately took home 2 boxes, which we have been slowly eating since our return home.
 We also found a small independent chocolate shop to grab a Belgian waffle with chocolate, and it was delicious!